-4. On an annual basis, the Auditor-General reviews the charge out rates charge-out rate is the rate that should be charged in order to meet the cost of the employment, recover overheads incurred on performing the audit and profits to sustain the business.
+- 4. On an annual basis, the Auditor-General reviews the charge out rates applicable to the private audit firms and pre-issuance reviewers in line with the approved internal rates used in compensation for own hours. - 5.
+The charge out rate is derived from cost (staff costs per band) plus mark-up (overhead rate), divided by the recoverable hours.
+This simply means that the charge-out rate is the rate that should be charged in order to meet the cost of the employment, recover overheads incurred on performing the audit and profits to sustain the business.